podaac/data-subscriber/README.md

                         The collection shortname for which you want to retrieve data.
   -d OUTPUTDIRECTORY, --data-dir OUTPUTDIRECTORY
                         The directory where data products will be downloaded.
+  -dc                   Flag to use cycle number for directory where data products will be downloaded.
+  -dydoy                Flag to use start time (Year/DOY) of downloaded data for directory where data products will be downloaded.
+  -dymd                 Flag to use start time (Year/Month/Day) of downloaded data for directory where data products will be downloaded.

   -m MINUTES, --minutes MINUTES
                         How far back in time, in minutes, should the script look for data.
 If running this script as a cron, this value should be equal to or greater than how often your cron runs (default: 60 minutes).